chairclr/TerraAngel/PLUGINS.md

 # Getting Started

 ## Plugin Loading

 TerraAngel will recognize any .NET class library ending with `.TAPlugin.dll` in the `Plugins` folder as a plugin.

-When a plugin is loaded, TerraAngel will look for a class in the plugin assembly that inherits from the `Plugin` class defined in `TerraAngelPluginAPI.dll`.
+When a plugin is loaded, TerraAngel will look for a class in the plugin assembly that inherits from the `Plugin` class defined in `TerraAngel.PluginAPI`.

 ## Example Plugin